-Countries Where Bitcoin Is Legal and Illegal
+The Countries Where Bitcoin Is Legal and Illegal

 As Bitcoin is not issued by any government or any central bank, the way through which governments choose whether to accept or limit the use of Bitcoin can cause a great deal of controversy.
 Governments don't lack the means to control a decentralized currency; however, they have a hard time tackling and subjugating the network expansion process.

 Legality entails a set of rules following the law, while illegality is against the law.
-As Bitcoin does not belong to any system, in the current state, it is not legal nor illegal.
+As Bitcoin does not belong to any system, in its current state, it is not legal nor illegal.
 Nevertheless, cryptocurrency regulation is a topic on most governments' agendas because it requires multiple sectors to create laws and regulations to help determine its status.

 Bitcoin's network effect and price growth have gained the attention of governments since 2014 or even sooner.
 Moreover, as a speculative asset, Bitcoin behaves similarly to the stock market.
 As a result, governments can benefit from capital gains taxation, a standard introduced by many countries, including the U.S., which has between 10% to 37% short-term capital gains taxes.

-What Are The Differences In Bitcoin Legality?
+There Are Differences In Bitcoin Legality

 In the case of Bitcoin, legality is defined by the extent to which Bitcoin can be used freely, without any limitations or constraints.
 Each country defines the legal status of Bitcoin, and its legal status is determined by how the law is stated, and whether it is included in the current financial system or defined outside of it.
 Thus, this article considers Bitcoin legal if people can transact it freely despite Central Banks trying to restrict access to digital assets.